 Buying Text Books

 You have a number of options.
-You may, of course, visit the Clarion campus and purchase books directly from the Clarion University Book Center, which is located on the ground floor of the Gemmell Student Complex.
-The Book Center schedules extended hours for the first week of classes each term.
-Students may also order books from the Book Center by telephone (800-394-8825) or online (see below).
+You may, of course, visit the Clarion campus and purchase books directly from the Clarion University Store, which is located on the ground floor of the Gemmell Student Complex.
+The Clarion University Store schedules extended hours for the first week of classes each term.
+Students may also order books from the Clarion University Store by telephone (800-394-8825) or online (see below).
 A credit card is required for telephone and electronic orders.
-Faculty will expect that you will have in your possession for the first class all required texts that are in stock at the Book Center.
-Visit the University Book Center online to purchase books online and follow instructions for ordering textbooks.
+Faculty will expect that you will have in your possession for the first class all required texts that are in stock at the Clarion University Store.
+Visit the Clarion University Store online to purchase books online and follow instructions for ordering textbooks.

 Some students prefer to order books from e-businesses over the World Wide Web.
 A number of firms provide this service, and prices vary.
-Consider starting with the University Book Center at Clarion University.
+Consider starting with the University Store at Clarion University.
 Book prices and selections are available online through the center.

 The university libraries, comprised of Carlson Library on the Clarion Campus and Suhr Library on Venango Campus, offer graduate students a broad collection of resources and services to support class work and research.
 The university's new Carlson Library on the main campus is a beautiful $15 million facility that houses a collection of 400,000 books and periodicals, four state-of-the-art computer labs with 137 work stations, the Department of Library Science, and the University Art Gallery.
 The entire building is served by a wireless data network as well as standard data ports.

 Students may check out lap top computers for use in the library.
 The library's extensive menu of electronic databases offers on-campus and off-campus access to over 18,000 professional journals and many subject-specific electronic information resources.
 Distance education students may access electronic information resources anytime through the online library.
 Interlibrary loan service further enables users to expand their research, and library instruction sessions are scheduled each term to help students become adept at finding and using information.